xidaniel/GitHub-Visual/README.md

 ## Built With

-In this project, we use the following framework, library and tools to built this project.
+In this project, I used the following framework, library and tools to built this project.

 * [React](https://reactjs.org/)
 * [axios](https://yarnpkg.com/package/axios)